DevExpress-Examples/how-to-show-object-properties-t324511/Readme.md

 # WPF Property Grid - Inspect and Edit Object Properties

-This example uses the WPF [`PropertyGridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.PropertyGridControl) to inspect and modify properties of data objects displayed in the [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl) control.
+This example uses the WPF [`PropertyGridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.PropertyGrid.PropertyGridControl) to inspect and modify properties of data objects displayed in the [`GridControl`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl).
 Use the `PropertyGridControl` to create object inspectors inspired by the `Properties` window in the Visual Studio IDE.

 ![Display Object Properties](./Images/property-grid.jpg)